AppliedLogicSystems/ALSProlog/docs/docs/ref/listutl1.md

 module: builtins
 predicates:
 - {sig: 'append/2', desc: 'appends a list of lists together'}
+- {sig: 'init_seg_list/2', desc: 'determines if one list is an initial segment of another'}
 - {sig: 'int_diff/4', desc: 'returns the intersection and one difference of two lists'}
 - {sig: 'intersect/2', desc: 'returns the intersection of a list of lists'}
 - {sig: 'intersect/3', desc: 'returns the intersection of two lists'}